 Australia-Britain Society (WA Branch) Inc.

-Patron: The Honourable Chris Dawson APM, Governor of Western Australia.
+Patron: His Excellency The Honourable Chris Dawson APM, AC, Governor of Western Australia.

 In a spirit of traditional friendship the Society aims to encourage and strengthen links with the British Isles through: history, language, literature, culture, education and sport.